krywenko/gutenberg-libary-skill/README.md

 but if it can not you can manually set chapters

- just place cvs  line of your chapter line  between headers ad the end of the book
+ just place cvs  line of your chapter line  between headers at the end of the book

  ######CHAPTERS######